Real Estate & Mortgages

 • Industrial properties

-• Mortgages and refinancing documents
+• Preparation of Mortgages and Refinancing Documents

 • Purchase and Sale of properties

-• Transfer of Title
+• Transfer of Title for a Surviving Joint Tenant

 Visit the law office of Meredith Bateman